 - If you want to use a larger, 6 lb roast, make sure your slow cooker slow cooker is large enough to handle that size roast (like this 8.5 qt slow cooker, or an 8 qt Instant Pot with a slow cooker function).
 Double everything else and cook for 10 hours!

 - Don’t add any milk or water – it’s not needed.

 - Make this crock pot pot roast in the Instant Pot using my slow cooker to Instant Pot conversion guide.

-- How to Thicken the Gravy: I didn’t include this in the recipe, but you can take the liquid in the slow cooker and turn it into a gravy:
+- How to Thicken the Gravy: You can take the liquid in the slow cooker and turn it into a gravy on the stove top:

-- Pour the gravy into a sauce pan and bring to a low boil.
+- Pour the gravy into a sauce pan or Dutch oven and bring to a low boil over medium-high heat.

 - Combine 3 Tbsp of corn starch and 3 Tbsp water in a mug and stir together.

-- Pour the cornstarch slurry into the sauce pan, stirring constantly.
+- Pour the cornstarch slurry into the sauce pan, stirring constantly with a wooden spoon.